-Please date and sign the Easement Deed exactly as shown in the designated location and have the person who is authorized to sign on behalf of Patrick signature notarized.
-If needed, a Public Notary can be made available to notarize the Patrick's authorized representative signature(s).
+Please date and sign the Grant Deed exactly as shown in the designated location and have your signature notarized.
+If needed, a Public Notary can be made available to notarize your signature.
 Also, date and sign the Right of Way Contract.
-The Right of Way Contract may be signed and returned electronically to me at the e-mail address below; however, the Easement Deed requires an original notarized signature and should be mailed or may be picked up by DWR.
-A fully executed copy of the Right of Way Contract will be forwarded to you at the close of escrow.
+The Right of Way Contract may be signed and returned electronically to me at the e-mail address below; however, the Grant Deed requires an original notarized signature and should be mailed or may be picked up by DWR.
+A fully executed copy of the Right of Way Contract will be forwarded to you.

-If you have any questions or need additional information, you may contact me directly by telephone at (916) 902-7021 or by email at Fahmi.Kassis@water.ca.gov.
+If you have any questions or need additional information, you may contact me directly by telephone at (916) 718-1392 or by email at allan.davis@water.ca.gov.